manavsehgal/reactspeedcoding/manuscript/c08-refactor-existing-components.md

 Refactoring is an essential part of iterative development.
 React is ideal for iterative refactoring of your code because of component based development.

+You will learn following concepts in this chapter.

+- Refactoring to render node children.
+- ES5 to ES6 React component definition
+- Testing and refactoring

 {pagebreak}

 ## Refactoring to render node children (Rc)